rackerlabs/rackspace-how-to/content/cloud-servers/traditional-colocation-vs-rackspace-managed-colocation.md

 -   Fire suppression
 -   Network Connection (some only allow for a set list of providers)

-    It should be noted that top tier colocation vendors also have options for additional services. (i.e, inventory space, access to multiple network providers, remote hand options).
-In traditional colocation, the customer also has a fair share of the responsibility.
+Top tier colocation vendors also have options for additional services, such as inventory space, access to multiple network providers, and remote hand options.
+In traditional colocation, the customer also has a fair share of the responsibility, including:
-This includes:

--   Procurement of the IT infrastructure, including receiving and installation via hardware reseller or vendor (Cisco, HP, Dell, etc.)
+-   Procurement of the IT infrastructure, including receiving and installation via hardware reseller or vendor (Cisco, HP, Dell, and so on.)
 -   Procurement of the network connectivity and installation into the cabinet or cage
 -   Monitoring of all systems 24x7x365
 -   Supporting, maintenance and replacement of all devices 24x7x365
 -   Planning and scaling the configuration when appropriate
--   Management of staff and multiple vendors (colocation center, hardware provider, network provider)
+-   Management of staff and multiple vendors (colocation center, hardware provider, and network provider)

 It is also important to consider the hidden costs and non-operational activities in a traditional colocation scenario: